IceDragon200/es-moon/notes/mind_plane.md

 Oh hi, what brings you to my notes?

-Whatever it may be, welcome to the es-moon notes, this is just an extract from IceDragon's ever messy EDOS notes.
+Whatever it may be, welcome to the es-moon notes, this is just an extract from IceDragon's ever messy EDOS/ES notes.

 ## What is a Mind Plane?